-HIPAA Compliance When Selling Medical Imaging Equipment...
-Delete Patient Data!
+HIPAA Compliance Selling Medical Imaging Equip: Delete Patient Data

-Protected Patient Information is Usually Stored in Medical Imaging Equipment
+Protected Patient Information is Stored in Imaging Equipment

 What type of information is on your piece of medical imaging equipment?
 You would expect (and you would almost certainly be right) that your digital era machines probably have dozens of patient images produced by the scans and studies being run in your facility.
 Most likely, your machine will also have dozens of patients’ data stored in companion info files too!
 These files may stay on your machine after images are removed.

-When the Equipment Leaves Your Facility, it is Your Responsibility to Clear Patient Data
+Before the Equipment Leaves You Must Clear Patient Data

 While a scanner is in your facility, the compliance-minded radiology or imaging center manager will ensure that patients’ PHI is closely guarded.
 However, that machine will not be in your facility forever.

-When it comes time to trade in or sell your imaging equipment on the secondary market (see here for a free FMV), it is your responsibility to delete patient PHI.
+When it comes time to trade in or sell your imaging equipment on the secondary market, it is your responsibility to delete patient PHI.

 How Do You Delete Patient Data?